factorbi/aws-bipost-cloudformation/README.md

 | Asia Pacific (Mumbai) | ap-south-1 |  [![cloudformation-launch-button](img/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=ap-south-1#/stacks/new?stackName=Production&templateURL=https://s3.amazonaws.com/poner-aca-template-bucket/Amazon-RDS-bipost.template) |
 | South America (São Paulo) | sa-east-1 |  [![cloudformation-launch-button](img/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=sa-east-1#/stacks/new?stackName=Production&templateURL=https://s3.amazonaws.com/poner-aca-template-bucket/Amazon-RDS-bipost.template) |

+# Create the Cloudformation Stack

+From AWS Cloudformation Console, Click Next Step on blue button.
+Set a Stack Name example bipostrds.
+For the BucketName Parameter  insert the newly S3 bucket name that we provided over email.
+Insert a secure password, must be at least 8 characters containing letters, numbers and symbols.
+Insert the database Admin Username example: root
+DBInstanceClass: for testing purposes select the smallest available, currently t2.small.
+Environment: set the purpose of the stack.
+Public Subnet CIDR, Public Subnet CIDR,  VPCCIDR : you can customize the subnet address space if multiple environments are needed; otherwise use, the recomended.
+SubnetsAZ: Select two availability zones to create the resources Click Next Step, blue button.

+# What you will deploy

+Use this  to automatically set up the following environment on AWS:

+1. A virtual private cloud (VPC) configured across two Availability Zones, with two public subnet provisioned in each Availability Zone
+2. An internet gateway to allow access from the internet to the public subnets.*
+3. An AWS Identity and Access Management (IAM) user with fine-grained permissions for access to S3 from the Aurora Database.
+4. Appropriate security group for database access restricted to only necessary protocol and port.
+5. Networking and Route configuration.
+6. Database Parameter Group with the needed settings
+7. Aurora Database cluster
+8. Aurora Database Cluster Parameter Group with the needed settings
+9. AWS Aurora Instance.

 ## License